qdrant/docs/qdrant/v0.11.x/distributed_deployment.md

 In case of write operations, it is possible to control when the server replies to the client using the write concern factor configuration.

-The `write_concern_factor` represents the number of replicas that must acknowledge a write operation before responding to the client.
+The `write_consistency_factor` represents the number of replicas that must acknowledge a write operation before responding to the client.
 It is set to one by default.

 It can be configured at the collection's creation time.